 We eventually found the Museum of Flamenco and whilst there booked a couple of tickets for their 17:00 performance tomorrow evening.
 SOOoooo much cheaper than the tourist rip-off joints, we paid €14 each for seniors, as opposed to €35+ at other venues.
-Besides would we know the difference between a good and a bad performance of Flamenco?
+Besides would we honestly know the difference between a good and a bad performance of Flamenco?

 Soon afterwards we came across a small group of busking Flamenco dancers.
 Typical, there we were patting ourselves on the back about how much we'd saved when down the road we could have got a performance for nothing.

 We stayed quite a while being entertained before getting very hot, and so The Chef suggested we climb back on the rip-off tour bus and sit downstairs in an air-conditioned area and have a drive around to rest, cool down, and get our money's worth.

 When we eventually arrived back at our motorhome car park we found a motorhoming Spanish family looking for a parking space.
 Their problem was that they were travelling with another group, two vehicles, ten people in all including kids, and couldn't get two pitches together.
 Anyhow, to cut a long story short, I moved over enough for their friends to get in beside us so that they could be together.
 I'm not complaining, we got a really delicious bottle of red wine out of them for our troubles.
-I have to say they are the first really nice Spanish family with well behaved children we have met so far.
+I have to say they are a really nice Spanish family with the first well behaved children we have met so far.

-Tomorrow we shall be tying up loose ends including a tour of the bullring, the only reason being that for some reason the bullring at Seville is like the Mecca of bullrings in Spain.
+Tomorrow we shall be tidying up loose ends including a tour of the bullring, the only reason being that for some reason the bullring at Seville is like the Mecca of bullrings in Spain.
 The Chef fancies actually going in to the Cathedral now she's learned that it's free admission, and one or two other places, before our 17:00 Flamenco performance.